NullTale/LutLight2D/Readme.md

 <img src="https://user-images.githubusercontent.com/1497430/229541874-3e9ebf82-ef78-4597-bf94-60e731550475.png" width="600"><br>

-It will create material and Grayscale Ramps to it, which should already be enough to apply material.
+It will create a material and Grayscale Ramps for it, which should already be enough to apply the material.

 <img src="https://user-images.githubusercontent.com/1497430/229521544-3bec1376-7c8f-4bb4-809d-ab106f638af5.png" width="600"><br>